osg-htc/user-documentation/documentation/htc_workloads/managing_data/file-transfer-via-htcondor.md

 a job has completed the top-level directory and all of it's contents are deleted.

+### Select Specific Output Files To Transfer to `/home` Using HTCondor

+As described above, HTCondor will, by default, transfer any files that are generated during the execution of your job(s) back to your `/home` directory.
+If your job(s) will produce multiple output files but you only need to retain a subset of these output files, you can use a submit file option to only transfer back this file:

+	transfer_output_files = output.svg

+Alternatively, you can delete the unrequired output files or move them to a subdirectory as a step in the bash executable script of your job - only the output files that remain in the top-level directory will be transferred back to your `/home` directory.

+### Organize Output Files in `/home`

+By default, output files will be copied back to the directory in `/home` where you ran the `condor_submit` command.
+To modify these behavior, you can use the `transfer_output_remaps` option in the HTCondor submit file.
+The syntax for `transfer_output_remaps` is:

+    transfer_output_remaps = "Output1.txt = path/to/save/file/under/output.txt; Output2.txt = path/to/save/file/under/RenamedOutput.txt"

 ### What if my output file(s) are not written to the top-level directory?

 If your output files are written to a subdirectory, use the steps described